2013–14 Vancouver Canucks season: November

 The Canucks retired Pavel Bure's number 10 in November.

 On the first day of November, Vancouver signed the Sedin twins to matching four-year $28.5 million contract extensions.
 Before the first game of the month on November, Vancouver honoured Pavel Bure by retiring his jersey number 10.
 He had played seven seasons in Vancouver, scoring 254 goals, including back-to-back 60-goal seasons.
-He won the Calder Memorial Trophy as NHL Rookie of the Year as a Canuck, and was an integral part of the team's 1994 Stanley Cup Finals run.
+He won the Calder Memorial Trophy as NHL Rookie of the Year as a Canuck, and was an integral part of the team's 1994 Stanley Cup Final run.
 In addition, the team also changed the name of one of its year end team awards from the Most Exciting Player Award to the Pavel Bure Most Exciting Player Award.
 Bure called it a "great night", adding: "It's probably the biggest honor you can get.
 I'm really pleased."

 Vancouver won the game 4–0, with their second goal coming on a power play, the fifth of the season.
 The power play continued to be a struggle with the Canucks ranked twenty-eight in the league.
 During the game, Burrows taunted Maple Leafs' forward Phil Kessel, by making slashing motions with his stick – a reference to an altercation Kessel had with John Scott earlier in the season.
 This taunting led to a scuffle and both players received major penalties for fighting.
 Leafs' forward Dave Bolland was injured after a hit by Kassian.
 While finishing his check, Kassian's skate came off the ice, sliced Bolland's ankle, cutting a tendon.
 After the game, Kassian said that he felt it was a clean hit but added: "Obviously, people are going to talk especially with my suspension before.
 But there's nothing there".
 Toronto's general manager Dave Nonis noted that the injury was accidental.

 Following the Toronto game, Vancouver set out on a four-game division road trip.